flaab/picara-php-framework/README.md

 php scripts/picara create user superuser
 ```
 ### Login
 Point your browser to the admin panel, located at http://localhost:8000/admin/login and log-in using the superuser credentials you created in the last step.
-If you did not create a superuuser, the default username is **admin** and the default password is **mypassword**.
+If you did not create a superuser, the default username is **admin** and the default password is **mypassword**.
 You can add, edit or delete users by editing the file located at *app/config/adminusers.php*.
-This file holds the users that can log into the admin panel, in absence of an existing user model with superusers.
+This file holds the users that can log into the admin panel, in absence of superusers or if you chose to delete the user model in your application.

 ![The Site Admin Login Page](https://www.dropbox.com/s/szsojmbpwwvk776/admin0.png?raw=1)

 Once logged-in, you'll be greeted with friendly how-tos and be able to navigate.